aseriousbiz/blog/_posts/2021/2021-06-30-query-data-from-chat.md

 bot.reply(results)
 ```

 These few lines of code will form the basis of everything we we'll do through this post.
-Running the code now should return a result that just says "1".
+Running the skill now should return a result that says "1".

 Let's experiment and make some predefined reports for people to run.
-Since your database will have its own schema, you will need to pick some simple queries to work with.
+Since your database will have its own unique schema, you will need to write some simple queries to work with.
 It is a good idea to limit all your queries to only a few results so that you don't flood chat with too much data.

 ```python
 # Create the database connection